FISCO-BCOS/FISCO-BCOS-DOC/docs/manual/build_chain.md

     -t <Cert config file>               Default auto generate -k <The path of ca root>            Default auto generate, the ca.crt and ca.key must in the path, if use intermediate the root.crt must in the path
     -K <The path of sm crypto ca root>  Default auto generate, the gmca.crt and gmca.key must in the path, if use intermediate the gmroot.crt must in the path
-    -X <Certificate expiration time>    Default 36500 days -T <Enable debug log>               Default off.
+    -D <Use Deployment mode>            Default false, If set -D, use deploy mode directory struct and make tar -G <channel use sm crypto ssl>      Default false, only works for guomi mode -X <Certificate expiration time>    Default 36500 days -T <Enable debug log>               Default off.
 If set -T, enable debug log -S <Enable statistics>              Default off.
 If set -S, enable statistics